TSalmas/Python_Project/README.md

   <h1>Learning Python and COBOL</h1>

   <p>
-    Welcome to my repository where I'm learning and practicing both Python and COBOL.
+    Welcome to my repository where I'm learning and practicing both Python and COBOL
+Edit: COBOL will be in a different repo.
     Here’s what you can expect to find:
   </p>